GazPrash/Left_To_Escape_Game_v01/README.md

 Each event is unique in it's own way, you will either swim in riches or get crushed by enemies.
 Check out the Store for some useful items and intresting collectibles.

-///NOTE: The theme for fonts and combobox used in the project are from RBENDE's Sun Valley TCL, check ou his project here : https://github.com/rdbende/Sun-Valley-ttk-theme
+///NOTE: The theme for fonts and combobox used in the project are from RBENDE's Sun Valley TCL, check out his project here : https://github.com/rdbende/Sun-Valley-ttk-theme